According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

-In a blog post he wrote on LinkedIn, Welch highlights five key traits for a good leadership: Having a positive energy and the ability to energize others, critical and clear decision making (yes or no, never maybe), execution and passion.
+In a blog post he wrote on LinkedIn, Welch highlights five key traits of good leadership: Having positive energy and the ability to energize others, critical and clear decision-making (yes or no, never maybe), execution, and passion.

 Welch says, ‘leaders have passion.
 They care deeply.
 They sweat; they believe’.

 Leadership Traits of Warren Buffett

 Warren Buffet, CEO of Berkshire Hathaway, is an inspiration to millions.
 His pledge to donate 99% of his wealth to charity is just the beginning.

 His leadership approach is known as Laissez-Faire, which is also known as delegation leadership.
 This approach requires leaders to have confidence and trust in their team, while also empowering them to make their own decisions.

 These leaders are helpful and nurturing leaders but expect most problems to be solved by the employees themselves.